 Mostly hand tools were used with the exception of a mitre saw to get the ends for the hinge mount nice and square.
 I also used a drill press for drilling the holes for the sliding motor rails so that they are parallel to each other, as well as the hole for the drive rod to ensure it was nicely perpendicular.
 Parts A decent hinge with very little play, I went with a solid brass 63mm one seeing as the plank width was 69mm.
 The main part of the tracker, 500mm pine 22m X 69mm.

 The camera mount, approx 300mm of 22mm X 44mm meranti (a hard wood, well harder than pine anyway) A brass 1/4" 20 modified machine screw for mounting the camera.
+Lastly, a camera is also a requirement, preferably a DSLR with remote in order to use the "bulb" setting for long exposures.
 Map Coasters (aka Coast-To-Coasters) This is a fun little project that doesn't require a lot of materials or tools.

 The end result is a neat coaster that will give any room more character and a nice vintage look.
 What you need: -Old map or atlas -Coaster(s) -Glue -Scissors or knife -Pencil or pen -Casting resin Let's get started!
 Schritt 1: Trace and cut your map The first thing you need to do is to get the coaster(s) you have chosen and lay it/them flat on your map.
 Schritt 2: Mix and apply casting resin Now, just mix up your casting resin as per it's instructions and pour it over your map/coaster.
 Schritt 3: Set it on your table Done!